-Samuel Foote’s The Nabob, now obscure, is the first linkage of picnic with the euphemism “nick-nack.”
-He used in the sense of dining en piquenique, which suggests familiarity.
-The alliterative corruption is meant to be humorous for those in the know of the trendy Parisian custom:
+Samuel Foote’s The Nabob, now obscure, is the first link picnic with the compound word “nick-nack.”
+He used it in the sense of dining en piquenique, which suggests familiarity.
+The alliterative corruption is meant to be humorous for those who knew about the trendy Parisian dining custom:

 Janus.
 Time enough. —You had no particular commands, master Conserve?